iTflatApps/SmartNotes/CONTRIBUTING.md

 At the end of the description, a dot is always placed in alt to help the screen reader pause before the next content.

 All svg images should be placed in svg sprite for greater optimization.

+## Testing site

+The list of browsers on which you need to check the layout of the site:

+### Desktop <!-- omit in toc -->

+- Chrome
+- Safari
+- Firefox
+- Edge

+### Mobile <!-- omit in toc -->

+- Safari
+- Chrome

 ## Deployment